 I made a photogrammetry mesh of a building facade in the free version of Recap 360 from about 50 images.
 It came out really well, even though all of the photos were taken from ground level.
 From there, I downloaded the files as a ZIP, which contains the mesh as OBJ.
 Its “materials” are also included, but using them […]

-This is an improvement, especially when one is trying to imply that one’s design is still in the conceptual stage.
+This is a useful feature, especially when one is trying to imply that one’s design is still in the conceptual stage.
 People often see things produced on computers and take them for the literal outcome.
 I have observed that sketchy lines do not affect arcs in views, which limits the usefulness of the feature.
-Text is […]
+Text […]

 ReCap demonstration with a mechanical room scan Revit and point clouds demonstration AutoCAD and point clouds demonstration See https://www.youtube.com/user/LTC3D

 Just found an open-source utility that maps out disk usage: WinDirStat <http://windirstat.info> You let it run and it shows an overview of all of your disk usage.
 It also lets you delete selected files — nice!
 The largest rectangles in the drive map are the largest files, click on one and it shows you its […]

 When we do a Move command in Revit, on the Option Bar there is an option for Disjoin. this option stays as it was set for every Move and even stays set from session-to-session.
 When Move is done with Disjoin, it is as if we’d copied the selected element(s) and the deleted the original selection.
 This […]